International Women’s Day: Career Advice from Women in Tech

 We asked some of the women at CIS what it takes to make it in the industry, along with tips on how to grow one’s career, all while supporting other women on their journey.
 Here is what they had to say:

 Erin has been with CIS since 2015, where she started off as a Program Specialist with the Multi-State Information Sharing and Analysis Center and gradually progressed to more technical positions.
-Erin's eagerness to learn and grow professionally has positioned her as a valued member of CIS's Cloud Security team.
-Here's Erin's advice:
+Erin’s eagerness to learn and grow professionally helped her achieve her recent promotion to CIS’s Cloud Security Team Manager.
+Here’s Erin’s advice:

 It’s worth the struggle.
 Every time you went the extra mile for a member or coworker, took that night class, spoke up to address a wrongdoing, played mental gymnastics to solve that problem, or took accountability for a mistake, will all be worth it.
 Count on yourself to make it through the hard stuff.